 The UE indicates to the network its supported steering functionalities and steering modes by including in the UE ATSSS Capability one of the following:

+NOTE: The MPQUIC-IP, MPQUIC-UDP and MPTCP steering functionalities are only applied for IP MA PDU Session.

+NOTE: The MPQUIC-E steering functionality are only applied for Ethernet MA PDU Session.

 1) ATSSS-LL functionality with any steering mode.